elb0/elb0.github.io/_posts/2017-09-27-BNZ-challenge.md

 ###Shawn
 *Head of Analytics Transformation*

-- Was wearing and awesome Cloudera "Data is the new bacon" t-shirt
+- Was wearing an awesome Cloudera "Data is the new bacon" t-shirt
 - Comes from a business intelligence background

 [Shawn's LinkedIn](https://www.linkedin.com/in/shawnmlewis/)